lukaspanni/ImageCopy/README.md

     - Day

 - Set EXIF Data in JPG images (artist and copyright)
-- Create a greyscale copy of JPG images
+- Create a greyscale copy of JPG images (just for fun, not really a useful feature :smile:)

 ## Planned Features